Insolvency Practitioner Licence Criteria

 - Whether the applicant has been or is a patient within the meaning of the Mental Health Acts

-Higher experience in insolvency administration is defined as engagement in work relating to the administration of estates in respect of which an IP has been appointed where the works involves the management and supervision of cases on behalf of the IP or Advisory work (as defined in Appendix I).
+Higher experience in insolvency administration is defined as engagement in work relating to the administration of estates in respect of which an IP has been appointed where the works involves the management and supervision of cases on behalf of the IP or regulatory work at an equivalent level.